dell/csm-docs/content/docs/resiliency/_index.md

 ### Unity Support

-Dell EMC Unity is targeted for midsized deployments, remote or branch offices, and cost-sensitive mixed workloads.
+Dell Unity is targeted for midsized deployments, remote or branch offices, and cost-sensitive mixed workloads.
 Unity systems are designed for all-Flash, deliver the best value in the market, and are available in purpose-built (all Flash or hybrid Flash), converged deployment options (through VxBlock), and software-defined virtual edition.

 * Unity (purpose-built): A modern midrange storage solution, engineered from the groundup to meet market demands for Flash, affordability and incredible simplicity.
 The Unity Family is available in 12 All Flash models and 12 Hybrid models.
-* VxBlock (converged): Unity storage options are also available in Dell EMC VxBlock System 1000.
+* VxBlock (converged): Unity storage options are also available in Dell VxBlock System 1000.
 * UnityVSA (virtual): The Unity Virtual Storage Appliance (VSA) allows the advanced unified storage and data management features of the Unity family to be easily deployed on VMware ESXi servers, for a ‘software defined’ approach.
 UnityVSA is available in two editions:
   * Community Edition is a free downloadable 4 TB solution recommended for nonproduction use.
   * Professional Edition is a licensed subscription-based offering available at capacity levels of 10 TB, 25 TB, and 50 TB.
 The subscription includes access to online support resources, EMC Secure Remote Services (ESRS), and on-call software- and systems-related support.